Skip to content

 A player proving that type of performance is in there at all is the first step in solidifying that a team should be behind you, as opposed to be actively looking to supplant you.
 Spencer Rattler had 15 starting opportunities and never once put together a complete day that forced the Saints' hand in that way.
 That's just reality.

-The next step is proving that it wasn't a mirage.
+The next step is proving that it wasn't a mirage and you can do it consistently.
 Perfection isn't the standard.
-Rookies make mistake and Shough will be given grace for a dud of a performance or two, but can he continue to elevate and offense and playmakers that have always seemed capable of a lot more than we were seeing?
+Rookies makes mistake and Shough will be given grace for a dud of a performance or two, but can he continue to elevate an offense and playmakers that have always seemed capable of a lot more than we were seeing?
 All a fanbase needs to get excited is a bit of hope for the future.
 That's how you build it.

 Seven games.
 Shough it, let's see what the kid has.